FOREX-Euro feels Asia heat as Spanish fears prevail

 Traders said fears of slower Chinese growth added to the

-in the week, figures on U.S. and UK GDP are expected to show
+week there are figures on U.S. and UK GDP that are expected to

 "We're trending lower in the euro and this week you'll